ADGiko/ADGiko/README.md

-- 👋 Hi, I’m @ADGiko
+- 👋 Hi, I’m Arpan Dutta
 - 👀 I’m interested in Data Analysis
-- 🌱 I’m currently learning Big Data Engineering
+- 🌱 I’m currently pursuing Post Graduate Diploma in Management with a major in Business Analytics and minor in Finance
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...